Final Fantasy XII: Revenant Wings: Reception

 Revenant Wings was the top-selling video game during its first week on sale in Japan.
 As of August 2008, Revenant Wings has sold 1.04 million units worldwide, with 540,000 units sold in Japan, 220,000 units in North America, and 280,000 units in Europe.

 The story met with varied reactions.
 Eurogamers Rob Fahey enjoyed the narrative as a return to the world of Ivalice, and praised Vaan as a character who stood out better than in Final Fantasy XII.
-Jeremy Parish of 1Up.com similarly noted that Vaan's greater prominance compared to Final Fantasy XII, calling Revenant Wings "very much his tale".
+Jeremy Parish of 1Up.com similarly noted that Vaan's greater prominence compared to Final Fantasy XII, calling Revenant Wings "very much his tale".
 GameSpots Lark Anderson described the story as "deep and engrossing", and Bryan Boulette of RPGamer found it fun and enjoyable if fairly simple.
 IGNs Mark Bozon felt that the title's tone was a throwback to earlier classic Final Fantasy titles.
 Chris Hoffman of Nintendo Power called the story "not particularly groundbreaking", but well told and having appeal for fans of Final Fantasy XII.
 Electronic Gaming Monthly was unimpressed by the story, feeling it lacked grandeur to match other parts of the presentation.
 Harry Milonas of PALGN noted a lack of compelling narrative beats and reliance on series tropes.
 Joe Juba of Game Informer felt the story was a poor excuse to revisit the world; by contrast Mat Miller called it "a suitably epic follow-up to its source material".
 Several reviewers compared the game's tonal change to that of Final Fantasy X-2 (2003).
 When mentioned, the localization met with praise.